developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/guide/serialcomm/index.md

 ## Overview

-The `SerialCommManager` is the primary object used communicate with remote devices using serial or USB ports of the mobile device.
+The `serialCommManager` is the primary object created by the `SerialCommManager` class.
+It is used to communicate with remote devices through a serial or USB port on the mobile device.

 ### Get SerialCommManager

-An EMDK app must be opened before getting the `SerialCommManager` object and must release the `SerialCommManager` before quitting.
+An EMDK app must be opened before getting the `serialCommManager` object and must release the `SerialCommManager` before quitting.

 To get the `SerialCommManager`: